Reconstructing Test Labels from Noisy Loss Functions: Empirical Analysis

-We highlight that in general, determining whether a loss function is codomain separable is co-NP-hard However, in the upcoming sections, we discuss our constructions that make many popular loss functions separable.
-In Appendix~\ref{sec:negative_results}, we present some function classes that are provably not $\tau$-codomain separable.

-\textbf{Robust Label Inference.} Next, we formally define the problem of (robust) label inference from functions defined over the domain $\ZZZ_K^N \times \Theta$.
-Informally, the goal here is to recover some true labeling (in $\ZZZ_K^N$) upon observing only the function output, even if noised.
-We consider recovery from noised (perturbed) function outputs in this paper, and the results trivially holds for the unnoised case. \begin{definition}[$\tau$-Robust Label Inference] Let $f:\ZZZ_K^N \times \Theta \to \mathbb{R}$ be a function.
-Let $\sigma^\star \in \ZZZ_K^N$ be an unknown true labeling.
-For a given $\tau > 0$, we say that $f$ admits $\tau$-robust label inference if there exists $\theta \in \Theta$ and an algorithm (Turing machine) $\mathcal{A}$ that can recover $\sigma^\star$ given any $\ell \in \mathbb{R}$ where $\abs{f(\sigma^\star,\theta) - \ell} < \tau$, \emph{i.e.,} for all $\sigma^\star \in \ZZZ_K^N$, we have $\mathcal{A}\paran{\theta, N, \ell} = \sigma^\star$. \end{definition} Observe that the above definition can also work for the unnoised case by setting $\tau$ arbitrarily small.
-An important point to note here is that $\tau$-robust label inference requires perfect reconstruction of $\sigma^\star$, which is a {\em stronger} notion than that required by notions like {\em blatant non-privacy}~\citep{dinur2003revealing}, where the goal is to only reconstruct a good fraction of $\sigma^\star$.
-Also, while the above definition is based on a single query, we will later relax this requirement to study $\tau$-robust label inference under a multi-query model.
+\textbf{Robust Label Inference.} The goal with robust label inference is to recover the true labeling (in $\ZZZ_K^N$) upon observing only the loss function output, even if noised.
+Observe that the results trivially hold for the unnoised case if we can handle arbitrary noise levels. \begin{definition}[$\tau$-Robust Label Inference] Let $f:\ZZZ_K^N \times \Theta \to \mathbb{R}$ be a function, and $\sigma^\star \in \ZZZ_K^N$ be the (unknown) true labeling.
+For a given $\tau > 0$, we say that $f$ admits $\tau$-robust label inference if there exists $\theta \in \Theta$ and an algorithm (Turing machine) $\mathcal{A}$ that can recover $\sigma^\star$ given any $\ell \in \mathbb{R}$ where $\abs{f(\sigma^\star,\theta) - \ell} < \tau$, \emph{i.e.,} for all $\sigma^\star \in \ZZZ_K^N$, we have $\mathcal{A}\paran{\theta, N, \ell} = \sigma^\star$. \end{definition} We reiterate an important point to note here that $\tau$-robust label inference requires perfect reconstruction of $\sigma^\star$, which is a {\em stronger} notion than that required by notions like {\em blatant non-privacy}~\citep{dinur2003revealing}, where the goal is to only reconstruct a good fraction of $\sigma^\star$.
+Also, while the above definition is based on a single query, we later relax this requirement to study robust label inference under a multi-query model.

-The following simple proposition formally establishes the connection between the above definitions of separability and robust label inference.
-The proposition is stated for the noised setting.
+The following proposition formally establishes the connection between the above definitions of codomain separability and robust label inference.